Do we really need a two-part article on “why my feet itch at night”? Yes! Because this is really a two-part question.

 The first question: "Why do my feet itch?"
 The second question: "Why at night?"

-So, for this first part we will focus on the causes of itching feet.
+So, for Part I, we will focus on the causes of itching feet and for Part II, we will focus on why your feet itch at night.
 Itching feet may not sound like a serious problem, but tell that to someone with itchy feet!

 While fungal infections are the most common cause of itchy feet at night there are other skin conditions that can also cause the feet to itch and sometimes quite severely.